learn-co-curriculum/dsc-using-sql-with-pandas-lab/README.md

 In the cell below, slice the DataFrame so that it only contains passengers with 2nd or 3rd class tickets (denoted by the `Pclass` column).

-**_Hint_**: Remember, your conditional logic must be passed in to the slicing operator to return a slice of the DataFrame--otherwise, it will just return a table of boolean values based on the conditional statement!
+**_Hint_**: Remember, your conditional logic must be passed into the slicing operator to return a slice of the DataFrame--otherwise, it will just return a table of boolean values based on the conditional statement!

 ```python
 no_first_class_df = None
 ```

-We can also chain conditional statements together by wrapping them in parenthesis and making us of the `&` and `|` operators ('and' and 'or' operators, respectively).
+We can also chain conditional statements together by wrapping them in parenthesis and making use of the `&` and `|` operators ('and' and 'or' operators, respectively).

 In the cell below, slice the DataFrame so that it only contains passengers with a `Fare` value between 50 and 100, inclusive.